OpenDataDSL/website/docs/index.md

     <Card style={{width:"18rem"}}>
         <Card.Header><a href="/docs/discovery/machine-learning-and-rules"><FontAwesomeIcon icon={faBrain} /><b> Machine Learning and Rules</b></a></Card.Header>
             <Card.Body>
-              <Card.Text>Learn how you can use our machine learning features to categorise and forecast data or apply business rules for event-driven automation of tasks.</Card.Text>
+              <Card.Text>An overview of how you can use our machine learning features to categorise and forecast data or apply business rules for event-driven automation of tasks.</Card.Text>
               <ul>
                   <li><a href="/docs/discovery/machine-learning-and-rules#machine-learning-overview">Machine Learning Overview</a></li>
                   <li><a href="/docs/discovery/machine-learning-and-rules#business-rules">Business Rules</a></li>